D1on2k/DM-Player/README.md

 # STILL UNDER DEVELOPMENT

-almost finished front end now starting to focus more on the backend in this state it would be a great skeleton for someone to use it has a custom made tab system icons and more.
+Backend has been offcially fully finished the only thing left is to apply it on the frontend polish the UI and be done with this project

 ---
 ## Features